HSC CHEMISTRY - Chemical Reaction and Equilibrium Thermodynamics

 - Many other small bug fixes and new properties

-- The familiar the HSC style, user interface and file formats have been maintained in order to minimize the training requirements for current HSC users.
+- The familiar HSC style, user interface and file formats have been maintained in order to minimize the training requirements for current HSC users.